Honorary Guest

 Panelists

-Joshua E. Jomarron chairs the board of the Social Impact Movement.
-In Miami he launched Ripple Impact Strategies, a boutique consulting firm dedicated to helping social enterprises and nonprofits with funding and scaling strategies.
+chairs the board of the Social Impact Movement.
+In Miami, he launched Ripple Impact Strategies, a boutique consulting firm to help social enterprises and nonprofits with funding and scaling.
 Additionally, he serves on the Young Professional Boards of Junior Achievement Miami and Casa Familia.
-As the Co-founder and President of Key to Knowledge, Joshua has significantly improved educational opportunities for over 450 students in Guatemala, Honduras, Cuba, Venezuela, and Puerto Rico.
+As the Co-founder of Key to Knowledge, Joshua has significantly improved educational opportunities for over 450 students in Guatemala, Honduras, Cuba, Venezuela, and Puerto Rico.

-Scarlet Lanzas is a nonprofit management executive working with public and private sector agencies, nonprofits, and international development and humanitarian organizations.
-As Chief Community Officer at Emergent Global Investments, she focuses on the development of Environmental, Socia,l and Governance (ESG) metrics, research and development of technology and financial services related to impact investing.
-Scarlett is also the founder of Accountable Impact and a co-founder of the Social Impact Movement, Scarlett is a Hispanic Star Ambassador, a national collective effort to unify and elevate Hispanics in the US.
+is a nonprofit executive working with public and private agencies, nonprofits, and humanitarian organizations.
+As Chief Community Officer at Emergent Global Investments, she focuses on the development of Environmental, Social, and Governance metrics, research and development of technology, and financial services on impact investing.
+Scarlett is also the founder of Accountable Impact and a co-founder of the Social Impact Movement.
+Additionally, she is an ambassador of Hispanic Star.

-Juliana Gorina is a J.D. candidate at the University of Miami School of Law and serves as a law clerk for Ms. Pinto.
-Ms. Gorin brings practical experience from her internship at the University of Miami Center for Ethics and Public Service, where she supported projects at the intersection of environmental justice, policy, and public interest.
+is a J.D. candidate at the University of Miami School of Law and serves as a law clerk.
+As an intern at the University of Miami Center for Ethics and Public Service, she supported projects at the intersection of environmental justice, policy, and public interest.
 Committed to climate resilience and community advocacy, her work aligns with the school’s Environmental Justice Clinic and reflects a growing focus on policy-driven solutions for local environmental challenges.